indrayam/nerd-notes/devops-tools/spinnaker.md

 Application permissions are pretty straightforward.
 If a logged in user belongs to group(s) that have been given READ permissions, they will be able to see the Spinnaker Application under "Applications" in Deck UI, but will not be able to modify the Application attributes.
 Not surprisingly, if the logged in user belongs to group(s) that have WRITE permissions, they will be able to modify the Application attributes.

 Note, having Application-level `WRITE` permission does not mean they can "deploy" code to the Spinnaker account(s).
-It also does not mean they can modify the pipelines associated with the Application. _Note: Need confirmation_
+It also does not mean they can modify the pipelines associated with the Application.

-_BOTTOMLINE:_
+Bottom line...

 Giving an LDAP group WRITE privileges to a Spinnaker Application essentially means that users belonging to that group can modify "all" Application attributes, including permissions.
 However,
 - These users cannot magically escalate their permissions and gain the ability to deploy or edit Application resources assuming they do not have WRITE privileges to the Spinnaker Account(s) configured as part of the Spinnaker Application